artemiskasotaki/Python-2.7.9/README.md

 # Python-2.7.9

-I don't consider myself as a programmer.
 These little programs are my experiments with Python.
-I would gladly accept comments from others to make the code more efficient.